Jupiter (Starfucker album)

-Jupiter is the second studio album by the Portland-based indie rock band Starfucker.
+Jupiter is the second studio album by the Portland-based indie rock band Strfkr, released under the name Starfucker.
 It was originally released as a mini-LP on May 5, 2009, through Badman Recording Co., and was re-released on January 10, 2012, as a full album with three new tracks as well as updated artwork and mixes of the previously-existing tracks.

 Track listing

 Note: “Cemetery,” “Queen Latifah” and “Jamie” were not included on the original 2009 release, but were added for the 2012 re-release.